 An ongoing focus of my research concerns verbs of quotation and the system in which they operate.
 Here I am interested in regional, national, and ethnic factors, as well as in longitudinal changes that might be taking place within the system.
 The past ten years have witnessed an unprecedented amount of interest in the English quotative system.
 The reasons are two-fold.
 One, the system has been the site of recent and rapid change.
 The innovative collocation be like has made substantial inroads since its genesis in the early 1980s.
 Concomitantly, speakers have been shifting toward higher rates of reported inner monologue while increased use of more traditional forms such as the null form, think, and go has also been reported.
 In other words, what we appear to be witnessing is whole-scale reorganization of the way in which dialogue is constructed in discourse.
 Two, since the early 1990s, be like has been diffusing vigorously across varieties of English worldwide (Romaine & Lange 1991).
 This renders the form a prime test case for investigating processes of globalization and, in particular, the linguistic processes that operate at the nexus of global forms and their local indigenization.

 If you would like to know more about this project, please feel free to contact me.

 The paper that resulted from this work was published in Language Variation and Change in 2012 (The diachrony of quotation: Evidence from New Zealand English).
 However, I’m now engaged in a collaborative project with Sali Tagliamonte and Celeste Rodriguez Louro that also tackles the development of be like.
-That work, supported by Research Collaboration Award from the University of Western Australia, is forthcoming.
+That work, supported by Research Collaboration Award from the University of Western Australia, is to appear in Language.
 Watch this space!

 I also engage with collaborators both here and overseas (see my publications page).
 My past and current collaborators include: